IzatheWriter/Beginner-Baker-s-Guide/Handy Tips.md

 -	Pre-heat the oven before you put anything inside.
--	Do not pre-heat the oven if you use yeast in your baking as that type of cake is rising along with the baking temperature.
+-	Don't pre-heat the oven if you use yeast in your baking as that type of cake is rising along with the baking temperature.
--	Take out the baking tray from the oven before you pre-heat it so you don’t burn yourself when placing your cake inside.
+-	Take out the baking tray from the oven before you pre-heat it, so you don’t burn yourself when placing your cake inside.
--	Check the temperature required for your baking ingredients –  e.g. some ingredients must be fridge-cold for the recipe to work so you need to know that beforehand.
+-	Check the temperature required for your baking ingredients –  e.g. some ingredients must be fridge-cold for the recipe to work, so you need to know that beforehand.
 -	Check if you have all ingredients necessary to bake, or their substitutes.
 See if the steps described make sense, whether or not you need to prepare something in advance.
-- Do not go rogue with the recipe.
+- Don't go rogue with the recipe.
 When you’re beginning to learn to bake, it’s important to learn the basic rules first before you start experimenting.
 Baking is based on science, as mentioned above: the cold or hot ingredients may determine a baking failure or success.

 **Oven**